fakenumbers/fakenumbers.github.io/README.md

 # [fakenumbers.github.io](https://fakenumbers.github.io/)
 A list of publicly known fake credentials (e.g. mobile phone numbers)

-You can simply use it as an API enpoint by doing a HTTP HEAD (or any other verb) request and evaluate the HTTP status
+You can simply use it as an API endpoint by doing a HTTP HEAD (or any other verb) request and evaluate the HTTP status

 E.g. call